-Both the mean and the median gap in pay across the whole organisation is minimal with less than 1% difference
+Both the mean and the median gap in pay across the whole organisation is minimal between 1% and 4% difference

 Bonuses were paid to female employees in line with their proportion of the workforce.
 Differences in bonus pay is as a result of internal accounting procedure.

 Heritage Manor is confident that we have gender equality in our workforce, our pay and opportunities for all staff.

 |the difference in mean pay between male and female employees||0.49|

 |the difference in median pay between male and female employees||-0.18|